pcsm/simulacrum/simulacrum_macros/README.md

     }

     fn store(&self, val: &i64) {
-        // Again note the use of *const was_called!(self, "store", (val: *const i64))
+        // Again note the use of *const instead of & for shared references. was_called!(self, "store", (val: *const i64))
     }
 }